alexini-mv/kinetic-neurotransmission/README.md

 ## Citation

-If you use our code for your research or scientific publication, we kindly ask you to cite our work as follows:
+If you use our code for your research or scientific publication, we kindly ask you to refer to our work as follows:

 - Martínez-Valencia A., Ramírez-Santiago G. and De-Miguel F.F.
 (2022) _Dynamics of Neuromuscular Transmission Reproduced by Calcium-Dependent and Reversible Serial Transitions in the Vesicle Fusion Complex_.
 Front.
 Synaptic Neurosci.
 13:785361.
 DOI: [10.3389/fnsyn.2021.785361](https://www.frontiersin.org/articles/10.3389/fnsyn.2021.785361)